ptsteadman/notebook/stories/feyerabend.md

 of thirteen.
 But this was a much quieter, more precise feeling, without pleasure or *anything*, really.

-"Wow," said Feyerabend.
-"Got it."

-"Okay," said Addison.

 "Okay, okay, let's call that one '0', just for fun," said Addision.
 "Here comes '1'."

 Feyerabend felt an entirely different quiet little thing.

+"Wow," said Feyerabend.
+"Got it."

 "And '0' again."

 "Got it," said Feyerabend.
 There was no question of confusing the two qualia.

-Addison slowly transmitted a binary sequence of qualia encoding the ASCII characters 'HI'.
+Addison slowly transmitted a binary sequence of qualia encoding the ASCII characters for 'HI'.

 Feyerabend laughed gleefully.